Steelcase Plants No. 2 and 3: History

 Grand Rapids had a history of furniture manufacturing.
 One such company was the Terrell Manufacturing Company, which was organized in 1908 to produce metal storage cabinets, shelving and lockers.
 Terrell constructed their plant on Hall Street, and began producing furniture in 1908.
 Another company, The Metal Office Furniture Company, was organized in 1912 to supply metal office furniture to the Fred Macey Furniture Company, a mail-order firm.
 The Metal Office Furniture Company constructed a plant on South Division (plant no. 1) and began producing in 1912.
 In 1918, Metal Office Furniture ended its agreement with Macey and entered into a partnership with Terrell.
 By the 1920s, both companies were doing well, and in 1925 Metal Office Furniture began building a new plant for the production of desks and tables connected to the Terrell plant.
 The new building became Metal Office Furniture Plant No. 2.
 In 1930, the building was expanded by adding two-floors to the top.
 That same year, Metal Office Furniture and Terrell formally merged, and the 1908 Terrell plant became Metal Office Furniture Company Plant No. 3.

 Metal Office Furniture lasted through the Great Depression, and continued making furniture after World War II.
 In 1954, they changed their name to Steelcase, reflecting a popular tradename used by the company.
 The next year, they began building a new plant on a larger plot of land, and in 1958, the operations in Plants No. 2 and 3 were transferred to the new facility.
 Steelcase Plants No. 2 and 3 remained vacant for two years, and were sold in 1960.
-Since that time, they have used by small manufacturers and for storage.
+Since that time, they have been used by small manufacturers and for storage.